igor-barinov/lisman-lab-analysis/README_new.md

 To revert all disabled ROIs, go to `Data -> Toggle -> ROI -> Enable All`.
 All ROIs will then have their original values

 #### **Plotting**
+> You can plot data, averages, and experiment information

+##### Selecting What to Plot
+Under the `Plot` menu, you can choose to toggle `Show Lifetime`, `Show Green Intensity`, `Show Red Intensity`, and `Show Annotations`.
+By default, `Show Lifetime`, `Show Green Intensity`, and `Show Red Intensity` will be toggled on.
+However, if one of the data types are missing (e.g. no valid red intensity values), then you will not be able to plot that data type. `Show Annotations` is toggled off by default, and can only be toggled on once a [DNA type](#dna-type) is present and the [number of baseline points](#solutions) is set.

+##### Plotting All Data
+To plot all data based on your preferences, go to `Plot -> All`.
+A figure for each data type will appear.
+For lifetime values, you will see `Mean Lifetime` over `Time`.
+For green intensity values, you will see `Mean Green Intensity` over `Time`.
+For red intensity values, you will see `Mean Red Intensity` over `Time`.
+Any [data modifiers](#data-modifiers) that are enabled will also affect the plots.

+##### Plotting Selected Data
+To plot a selection from the data table, make a selection, then go to `Plot -> Selected`.
+You will see the same thing as plotting all data, except only the selected ROIs will appear.

+##### Plotting Averages

 #### **Saving/Closing Data**
 #### **Tools and Preferences**

 ## MATLAB Statistics: stats_IB
 ### Installation
 ### Usage

+## Contributers and Contact Information